Configuring an iSCSI Share

-The following instructions are for connecting to an iSCSI share from a Windows system.
+Use these instructions to connect to an iSCSI share from a Windows system.

-In order to access the data on the iSCSI share, clients will need to use iSCSI Initiator software.
+To access the data on the iSCSI share, clients will need to use iSCSI Initiator software.
 An iSCSI Initiator client is pre-installed in Windows 7 to 10 Pro, and Windows Server 2008, 2012, and 2019.
-Please note that Windows Professional Edition is typically required.
+Windows Professional Edition is usually required.

-Click the Start Menu and search for the iSCSI Initiator application.
-Go to the Configuration tab and click Change to change the iSCSI initiator to the same name you created earlier.
+Next, go to the Configuration tab and click Change to change the iSCSI initiator to the same name created earlier.

-If CHAP was set up when creating the iSCSI share, click Advanced Settings, set Enable CHAP log on, and enter the initiator name and the same target/secret you set earlier on TrueNAS.
-Go back to Targets and click Connect on your iSCSI target.
 Click OK.

+If CHAP was set up when creating the iSCSI share, click Advanced…, set Enable CHAP log on, and enter the initiator name and the same target/secret that was set earlier in TrueNAS.

-Go to This PC or My Computer in File Explorer and your new iSCSI volume should show up under the list of drives.
+Finally, go to This PC or My Computer in File Explorer and the new iSCSI volume should show up under the list of drives.
 You should now be able to add, delete, and modify files and folders on your iSCSI drive.

 Was this page helpful?